-telepractice, teletherapy
+telepractice

-Application of telecommunications technology to the delivery of audiology and speech-language pathology professional services at a distance by linking clinician to client/patient or clinician to clinician for assessment, intervention, and/or consultation.
-The quality of the service should be equivalent to in-person service.
-For more information, see the telepractice section on the ASHA Practice Portal.
+Application of telecommunications technology to the delivery of audiology and speech-language pathology professional services at a distance by linking clinician to client/patient/student or by linking clinician to clinician for assessment, intervention, consultation, or supervision.
+The quality of the service should be equivalent to that of in-person service.
+For more information, see Telepractice on the ASHA Practice Portal.